jsrn/jsrn.github.io/_posts/2022-06-28-software-plots.md

 2. Automating or eliminating a manual thing
 3. Making a slow thing faster[^1]
 4. Making a manual thing easier - inline definitions/translations, note-taking software that allows you to easily group related notes
+5. Entertaining the user

+Let me know if you can think of any more.

 [^1]: This is particularly powerful when you transition between orders of magnitude and facilitate a positive feedback loop.
 Make my test suite 15% faster and I'll thank you kindly.
 Make it 10x faster and I'll love you forever.